 You can also make Homemade Curry Roux with my recipe (only 5 ingredients) and store it in your freezer.

 19. Nori Seaweed and Wakame Seaweed

-In Japanese food culture, seaweeds are enjoyed for both its nutritional properties and culinary values.
-We enjoy it in sushi, salads, simmered dishes, hot pots, and even use it as a key flavoring in making Dashi (Japanese Soup Stock).
+In Japanese food culture, seaweeds are enjoyed for both their nutritional properties and culinary values.
+We enjoy it in sushi, salads, simmered dishes, and hot pots, and even use it as a key flavoring in making Dashi (Japanese Soup Stock).
 If you’re new to seaweed, I recommend starting it with Wakame (わかめ) and Nori (海苔, のり).
 I’ve shared quite a few dishes featuring both wakame and nori, so you can easily use them up to make delicious salads, miso soup, and sushi.